DWI Truths That Will Blow Your Mind

 - The standardized field sobriety tests are used on DWIs with drugs even though the tests are designed to detect alcohol, not drug, impairment.
 Different drugs have different effects on a person’s body, so why do we use the same tests for every drug?
 I guess that’s why they call them “standardized” tests. . .
 It’s ridiculous!

 Interlock restrictions are absurd.
 These restrictions treat everyday people like criminals before the State even files the case (and sometimes even if they never file the case)!
 Some crazy DWI Truths about interlock include:

-- They make you drive with an interlock on your vehicle before a conviction.
+- Courts require many to drive with an interlock on their vehicle before a conviction.
 This usually applies to repeat offenders, but some counties (especially Johnson County) LOVE to force first-time offenders to install an interlock as a condition of bond.
-Other times, judges include interlock restrictions as a condition of an occupational driver’s license (the license that allows you to drive during a suspension).
+Other times, judges include interlock restrictions as a condition of an occupational driver’s license (the license that allows a person to drive during a suspension).
 Kind of like a license suspension, the courts don’t seem to care much about “innocent until proven guilty” . . .

-- All the punishment suffered before your court case is resolved does not count for anything– the many months paying for pre-trial services, the interlock, SCRAM monitoring, in home unit monitoring and drug testing.
-While some judge will consider “time served,” many will issue whatever conditions are in the plea agreement (or will issue their own conditions).
+- All the punishment suffered before your court case is resolved does not count for anything: The many months paying for pre-trial services, the interlock, SCRAM monitoring, in home unit monitoring and drug testing.
+While some judges consider “time served,” many issue whatever conditions are in the plea agreement (or issue their own conditions).

-- The state may revoke your probation for a simple interlock violation.
+- The state may revoke probation for a simple interlock violation.
 This is true even if the violation is minor such as any detectable amount of alcohol.
-Many mouthwash brands include alcohol, which can show up on your interlock!
+Many mouthwash brands include alcohol, which can show up on one’s interlock!

 More about Mimi Coffey